TH-OWL-Lemgo/FoodNCultureFestival2024/README.md

 > [!NOTE]
 > Whether you're a seasoned dancer or taking your first steps, this workshop promises a fun-filled celebration of culture, movement, and community.
 Let's dance our way into a global culinary adventure! <br>
 > 🌟 Don't miss out on the chance to connect through dance and celebrate International Food Day in style! 🌟

+> [!TIP]
+> All participants in the workshop will be able to earn 15 `social credit points` within Univerity's Social Engagement Program.
+Please note that the certificate for social engagement can only be issued at the end of each semester and only when all 30 required social credits have been earned.
+> > Social credits improve your CV and are useful in scholarship programs.